quedate-en-casa/comoestas-mongodb/README.md

 ## Requirements

-To develop in this project you need `Docker` (basically is needed for integration tests with testcontainers), `Node.js` and `Yarn`.
+To develop over this project you need `Docker` (basically is needed for integration tests with testcontainers), `Node.js` and `Yarn`.

 ## Getting started

-To use test this project you must link the `comoestas-core` package.
+To use-test this project you must link the `comoestas-core` package.

 First, clone the core repository and link it.